July 29th, 2018

 We were all up very early as usual.
 I beat my record again of being on trail at 0520!
 It was nice to enjoy the growing light and cool temperatures.
-Also, the mossies aren’t as active that early, either.
+Also, the mossies aren’t as active that early.

 I entered a burn area which was actually nice since there were ripe huckleberries and strawberries.
 It wasn’t too hot yet.

-We were trying to do 15.5 miles by 1130, because that’s when Skybirds parents were coming to meet her.
-We were right on schedule, even early but we came to road and found this sign.
+We were trying to do 15.5 miles by 1130, because that’s when Skybird’s parents were coming to meet her.
+We were right on schedule, even early, but then we came to a road and found this sign.

 No respectable thru-hiker can pass up trail magic, even if you know another one is coming up in less than a mile.
 Sam and Tony had pancakes, soda and tons of snacks.
 They also had a bug tent with chairs to rest in.
-These guys really put some thought into it and knew how to do it up.
+These guys really put some thought into it!
 Thanks guys for your generosity and hospitality!

-We had to get moving fast to acheive oor meet-up goal, so I ate an apple while walking the last mile.
-I was blown away again when I got to Skybirds parent’s setup.
-They had opened the back of their trunk to reveal soda, beer, sandwiches, chips, salsa, guacamole, rasberries, blackberries, oranges, and watermelon.
+We had to get moving fast to achieve our meet-up goal, so I ate an apple while walking the last mile.
+I was blown away again when I got to Skybird’s parent’s setup.
+They had opened the back of their trunk to reveal soda, beer, sandwiches, chips, salsa, guacamole, raspberries, blackberries, oranges, and watermelon.
 And they had already started feeding hikers before we arrived.
 A small crowd of hungry mouths had gathered.

 It was very cute seeing how happy the daughter and parent reunion was.
 It reminded me of when I took a few zeros at my parents home, off the CO trail.
 Parents just love feeding stray hikers.
 I was quickly adopted and it was great.

 Skybird and Mom (Shelly)